ALD Group is designing products that will help combat the growing concerns surrounding e-cigarette waste.

 One of the issues ALD faced in the development of its new disposable products was that traditional recycling programs for vaping products were time-consuming, inefficient and costly.
 Manufacturers struggled to keep retailers and consumers actively participating in recycling programs, such as e-waste drop-off sites.
 ALD wanted to develop an eco-friendly vape solution that satisfied consumers and used biodegradable and recyclable materials.
 The company wanted to redefine vaping systems to align with eco-friendly trends.

-ALD Group founder and President Eric Ding told Vapor Voice that ALD’s vision is inseparable from society and the environment.
+ALD Group founder and President Eric Ding told Tobacco Reporter that ALD’s vision is inseparable from society and the environment.
 Innovation is part of ALD’s mission, and with social responsibility as a core principle, its new disposable product is “at the very heart” of ALD, according to Ding.

 “Before the development of this product, we always made a concerted effort in promoting environmental protection and awareness, including the implementation of power-saving management systems, regular environmental protection activities and so on,” Ding said.
 “While we are always developing products in response to challenges being confronted in the global market, ALD balances this with paying close attention to the reminders and warnings from the natural environment.
 It is ALD’s view that the uncontrolled production and disposal of single-use products that contain plastics, chemicals, batteries, etc., is ecologically damaging and cannot be sustained.”

 The latest ALD vaporizer is equipped with the company’s innovative iCot coil technology, which is the subject of more than 60 patent applications.
 Currently named the “Eco-friendly, Biodegradable Vape Solution” (EBVS), the new device was created in response to customer and market demand.
-Last year, numerous international tobacco customers approached ALD with requests to make e-cigarettes more environmentally friendly, ALD said in a statement to Vapor Voice.
+Last year, numerous international tobacco customers approached ALD with requests to make e-cigarettes more environmentally friendly, ALD said in a statement.

 “Additionally, our insights are that reducing the carbon footprint of products will become a mainstream demand over the next two [years] to three years,” the statement said.
 “There are existing policies which point to these developments, such as requirements for the Environmental Protection Agency in the United States, packaging regulations in Europe and so on.”
 The EBVS device was created through the “redefinition of materials, structure and appearance.”
 There were also several breakthroughs in heat resistance, endurance, chemical resistance and other properties.
 However, the company is not yet sharing many of these innovations until after the product goes to market.